-For European retailers, 2018 has been tough.
-However, retailers are resilient, and hopes are high that a more positive outlook is on the horizon.
-Falling European unemployment, twinned with increased net incomes for most countries are good news for consumers, which in turn should mean more disposable income and increased revenue for retailers.
+For European retailers, 2018 was tough.
+However, retailers are resilient and hopes are high that a more positive outlook is on the horizon.
+Falling European unemployment, twinned with increased net incomes for most countries, is good news for consumers, which in turn should mean more disposable income and increased revenue for retailers.
 Now, more than ever, retailers need to strike the balance between their physical and online operations to deliver a consistent customer experience across all touch points.

 It’s no secret that the growth of online retail has forced many retailers to consolidate their store networks in recent years.
 However, according to GfK research, per-capita expenditure levels among omni-channel purchasers reflect the importance of a multi-channel retail approach.
 Retailers are buoyed by the fact that omni-channel shoppers spend at levels that are more than twice that of pure online shoppers and consumers who shop exclusively at stationary outlets.

 Retailers need a technology architecture that can adapt to changes in their organisational structure, policies, locations, business units and workforce.
 Many forward-thinking businesses are turning to the cloud to provide full visibility into their talent across the entire retail organisation – from corporate headquarters to store locations.

 Front-line employees and managers have the most impact on customer satisfaction, so it’s essential that retailers hire the right people, onboard efficiently, address problems quickly and nurture top performers.
 This means having the ability to manage the full hire-to-retire life cycle of an organisation’s workforce and in a single system.

 A growing number of people, especially the young, have jobs with ultra-flexible working hours, no regular pay and fewer employment protections.
 According to a European Union consultation whitepaper, they accounted for more than one third of the total workforce in the 28-country European bloc in 2015 and research suggests that share is growing.